Random walk on random planar maps: spectral dimension, resistance, and displacement: Introduction

 \begin{thm} Suppose we are in the case when $M$ is the UIPT of type II or the $\sqrt{8/3}$-mated-CRT map and let $\sigma_r$ be as in~\eqref{eqn-exit-time-def}.
 There is a constant $p>0$ such that with probability tending to $1$ as $r\to\infty$, \eqb \ol{\BB E}_{\BB v}^M \left[ \sigma_r \right] \leq (\log r)^p r^4 \eqe and with probability tending to $1$ as $n\to\infty$, \eqb \ol{\BB P}_{\BB v}^M \left[ \op{dist}^M(X_n^M , \BB v ) \geq (\log n)^{-p} n^{1/4} \right] \geq \frac{1}{ \log n} . \eqe \end{thm}

 In the case of the $\sqrt{8/3}$-mated-CRT map or the UIPT, Theorem~\ref{thm-uipt-displacement} gives a lower bound for the graph-distance displacement of random walk on $M$ with the conjectured exponent of $1/4$.
-The matching upper bound of $n^{1/4 + o_n(1)}$ for $\op{dist}^M(X_n^M , \BB v )$ is proven in~\cite{gh-displacement}.
+The matching upper bound of $n^{1/4 + o_n(1)}$ for $\op{dist}^M(X_n^M , \BB v )$ is proven in~\cite{gh-displacement} (see also~\cite{lee-exponents} for an alternative, more recent proof).
 Together, these two works prove~\cite[Conjecture~1]{benjamini-curien-uipq-walk} in the case of the UIPT.
 Prior to this the best known upper bound for the graph-distance displacement of random walk on the UIPT was $n^{1/3} (\log n)^p$ for a constant $p > 0$~\cite[Corollary 2]{benjamini-curien-uipq-walk} (see also~\cite[Theorem~1.10]{lee-conformal-growth} for an upper bound on the displacement of the walk in a more general setting which gives $n^{1/3 + o_n(1)}$ in the case of the UIPT).

 More generally, it is shown in~\cite[Theorem~1.2]{dg-lqg-dim} (building on~\cite{dzz-heat-kernel}) that for each of the random planar maps considered in this paper, \eqbn d_\gamma := \lim_{r\rta 0} \frac{\log \# \mcl V \mcl B_r^M(\BB v )}{\log r} \eqen exists a.s.\ and depends only on $\gamma$.
 Hence Theorem~\ref{thm-map-displacement} implies that the random walk on $M$ typically travels graph distance at least $n^{1/d_\gamma+o_n(1)}$ in $n$ units of time.
 It is shown in~\cite{gp-kpz} that $d_\gamma$ coincides with the Hausdorff dimension of the $\gamma$-LQG metric as constructed in~\cite{gm-uniqueness}.
 Computing $d_\gamma$ for $\gamma\not=\sqrt{8/3}$ is a major open problem; see~\cite{ghs-dist-exponent,ding-goswami-watabiki,dg-lqg-dim,gm-uniqueness} and the references therein.
 However, reasonably sharp upper and lower bounds for $d_\gamma$ are known~\cite{dg-lqg-dim,gp-lfpp-bounds}, which can be plugged into Theorem~\ref{thm-map-displacement} to get an explicit lower bound for graph distance displacement of the walk.
 We also note that~\cite[Theorem 1.3]{gh-displacement} shows that the graph distance traveled by the walk after $n$ steps is typically at most $n^{1/d_\gamma + o_n(1)}$, so that the walk displacement exponent is the reciporical of the ball volume exponent.